The Department of Chemistry and Biochemistry

 Take two stainless steel disks out of the desiccator.
 Place a piece of the precut cardboard (in the tin can next to the oven) on top of one disk and fill the cutout hole with the finely ground mixture.
 Put the second stainless steel disk on top and transfer the sandwich onto the pistil in the hydraulic press.
 With a pumping movement, move the hydraulic pump handle downward.
 The pistil will start to move upward until it reaches the top of the pump chamber.
 Then, move the pump handle upwards and pump until the pressure reaches 20,000 prf.
 Leave for a few seconds and with the small lever on the left side, release the pressure (hold until the sample and pistil are all the way down).
 Remove the disks and pull apart.
 Remove the film, which should be homogenous and transparent in appearance.
 Insert into the IR sample holder and attach with scotch tape.
 Run the spectrum.

-After use, the mortar and pistil should be cleaned with acetone and double distilled water, and be put back on top of the oven for drying.
+After use, the mortar and pistil should be cleaned with acetone and double distilled water, then be put back on top of the oven for drying.

 Reasons for Cloudy Disks